hellstad/nodemiral/README.md

 ### Session

 Create a session to a remote server.
-You can invoke following methods after created a session
+You can invoke following methods after created a session.

     @param hostname - hostname or ip addess
     @param auth - object containing following fields: `username` and (`password` or `pem`)